Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Statistical indices to assess the quality of the calibration

 where $N$ is the number of observation-forecast pairs in a given test set.\\ The correlation coefficient, $\cal{C}$, is a measure of linear dependence between two variables \citep{wilks2011statistical} and takes values between -1 and 1, where 1 represents the maximum correlation, -1 the maximum anti-correlation.
 In plain formula \citep{lee1988thirteen},

 with:

 where $\overline{X}$ and $\overline{Y}$ are the mean values of $X$ and $Y$.\\ As stated by \cite{gneiting2007probabilistic}, the aim of the probabilistic forecast is to maximize the sharpness of the predictive distribution subject to calibration.
 Verification rank (VR) histograms are a graphical tool proposed by \cite{anderson1996method} and \cite{hamill1997verification} to assess the calibration of ensemble forecasts.
 When the ranks of the observations are pooled within the ordered ensemble forecasts, VR histograms show the distribution of the ranks.
 The observations and ensemble predictions should be interchangeable in a calibrated ensemble, resulting in a uniform VR histogram.
 The probability integral transform (PIT) histogram is the continuous analogue of the VR histogram \citep{dawid1984present, diebold1997evaluating, gneiting2007probabilistic}.
-The predictive cumulative distribution function value at the realized observation is the PIT.
-The PIT values should, once again, follow a uniform distribution for calibrated forecasts.\\ \cite{delle2006probabilistic} propose the reliability index $\Delta$ to quantify the deviation of VR histograms from uniformity.
+The value of the predictive cumulative distribution function at the verifying observation defines the PIT value.
+The empirical cumulative distribution function of the PIT values should converge to the uniform distribution for calibrated forecasts.\\ \cite{delle2006probabilistic} propose the reliability index $\Delta$ to quantify the deviation of VR histograms from uniformity.
 We will use the following definition of $\Delta$ to quantify the deviation from uniformity in the PIT histograms:

 where $m$ is the number of classes in the histogram, each with a relative frequency of $1/m$, and $f_i$ is the observed relative frequency in class $i$.\\ This index varies between 0 and $+\infty$: the closer to zero the better the calibration.